The overall goal of the Respiratory Care program is to prepare graduates with demonstrated

-Prior to application, students are encouraged to meet with an academic advisor at
+Prior to application, students are encouraged to meet with an academic advisor to

 When a student has met all program requirements for application, the student must

-meet with an academic advisor at the Forest Park campus to submit an application.
+meet with an academic advisor to complete an application.
+Applications are submitted

-Applicants entering in the fall semester must attend a mandatory orientation session
+Applicants entering the fall semester must attend a mandatory orientation session

 that will be held in June.